 Review: Octopus AIM Inheritance Tax Service

-The Octopus AIM Inheritance Tax Service is available in or outside an ISA.
+The longstanding Octopus AIM Inheritance Tax Service is available in or outside an ISA.
 It seeks to take advantage of Business Property Relief (BPR) whereby shares in certain AIM companies should be exempt from IHT after two years if you still hold them on death.
-Currently over £870 million is invested in the Octopus AIM IHT service.
+Currently over £1.3 billion is invested in the Octopus AIM IHT service.